As Myanmar (also known as Burma) continues to open up to the outside world, more travellers are venturing to this alluring country.

 Before you go

 It is now possible for citizens of 100 countries to apply online for a tourist e-visa via Myanmar’s Ministry of Immigration and Population website (evisa.moip.gov.mm).
-Note that it is only possible to enter Myanmar on an e-visa at Yangon, Mandalay and Nay Pyi Taw international airports.
-Check the immigration website for the latest.
+It is only possible to enter Myanmar on an e-visa at Yangon, Mandalay and Nay Pyi Taw international airports; and at three Thai-Myanmar land border crossings Tachileik, Myawadi (Myawaddy) and Kawthoung (Kawthaung).
+Check the immigration website for the latest at the time you travel.

 The massive increase in visitors since sanctions were lifted in 2012 has stretched Myanmar’s tourist infrastructure to the limit.
 There is a shortage of hotel rooms in major destinations such as Yangon and Bagan, though many new hotels are being built.
 Accommodation in Yangon fills up as far as a month in advance, particularly if it is a place listed in a guidebook.
 It is not impossible to roll up and find a room, but it can be difficult and stressful and you will likely end up paying more than you want.
 Most places can be booked online now, so it’s worth reserving your room as soon as you can.
 It is essential to book ahead during high season (November to March).